-The Proponent shall prepare detailed design plans for the conveyor/chute system.
+DADI shall prepare detailed design plans for the conveyor/chute system.
 These plans shall:

-- a) be prepared by a suitably qualified engineer in consultation with the DECCW; - b) be submitted to the Director-General for approval prior to the commencement of construction; - c) include the dimensions and gradients of the conveyor and chute; - d) include a fully enclosed conveyor/chute system; - e) include a waste drop height of no more than 3 metres between the end of the sock and the base of the quarry; - f) incorporate fine mist sprays at the discharge end of the chute to minimise dust;and - g) incorporate maintenance access points.
+• be prepared by a suitably qualified engineer in consultation with the NSW EPA;

+- o be submitted to the Director-General for approval prior to the commencement of construction; - o include the dimensions and gradients of the conveyor and chute; - include a fully enclosed conveyor/chute system; - include a waste drop height of no more than 3 metres between the end of the sock and the base of the quarry; - o incorporate fine mist sprays at the discharge end of the chute to minimise dust; and - incorporate maintenance access points.